*NEW* McGill Nursing Collaborative Fellowship

 For math and science course equivalencies listing by university, visit: www.mcgill.ca/mathscitable/.

-Applicants are strongly encouraged to take a total of 6 credits of university-level physiology courses prior to entry into the Direct-Entry program.
-This is neither a prerequisite nor a condition of admission; but students have reported that the workload for the qualifying year was more manageable when Physiology was taken before entry.
+Applicants are strongly encouraged to take a total of 6 credits of university-level physiology courses prior to entry into the Direct Entry program.
 If Physiology is completed prior to entry and a satisfactory grade is obtained, students may then qualify for a course exemption for these 6 credits, but will need to replace these within the qualifying year with complementary courses of the same credit weight.

-Please note that all transcripts will be reviewed on an individual basis by an academic advisor.
+Please note that all transcripts will be reviewed on an individual basis by the Graduate Admissions Committee.

 Cardio-Pulmonary Resuscitation (CPR) certification:

-Applicants who are admitted to the MSc(A) Direct Entry program must provide proof of Health Care Provider (HCP) and Automated External Defibrillation (AED) certification upon entry.
-Students are responsible for keeping this certification up-to-date throughout their studies.
+Applicants who are admitted must provide proof of Health Care Provider (HCP) and Automated External Defibrillation (AED) certification upon entry and are responsible for keeping this certification up-to-date throughout their studies.

 Compulsory Immunization program: